beamartin27/tinylink/README.md

 ## Notes

-- The app derives the base URL from the incoming request, so you don't need to set `BASE_URL`.
-This makes QR codes/links correct for local, LAN, or ngrok usage automatically.
+- The app reads `APP_BASE_URL` for the public base URL (default: `http://localhost:8000`).
+  Set this to your ngrok URL or deployed domain so links/QRs are correct.
 - The database path can be overridden with `DB_PATH` (env var) if needed